-Staff Contact: Mr David Dixon C3 SS HPW 2
+Staff Contact: Dr David Dixon C3 SS HPW 2

-This course focusses on policing as a set of social practices, rather than on the police as an institution.
+This course focusses on policing as a set of social and legal practices and institutions.
 It is particularly concerned with the potential role of law in policing, both as a resource and as a regulator.
-Comparative material is used, drawing out similarities and contracts between policing in New South Wales and elsewhere.
+Comparative material is used, drawing out similarities and contrasts between policing in New South Wales and elsewhere.
 The course's approach is inter-disciplinary, drawing on a wide range of historical, socio-legal and criminological research.

-Policing is placed in its social and historical contexts by assessing conflicting interpretations of its history and of police-public relations.
+Policing is placed in its social and historical contexts by assessing conflicting interpretations of its history and of policepublic relations.
 This leads to an investigation of some developments in modern policing.
-In particular, the course investigates police uses of law, the relevant of law to policing, and the effectiveness of statutory and other rules in influencing and controlling police decisions and activities.
+In particular, the course investigates police uses of law, the relevance of law to policing, and the effectiveness of statutory and other rules in influencing and controlling police decisions and activities.

 Electronic Communications: Delivery Systems

-Staff Contact: Ms Holly Raiche C3 SS HPW2
+Staff Contact: Ms Holly Raiche

+C3 S1 HPW2

-This course looks in depth at communications delivery systems (forcussing primarily on telecommunications, but also on the range of developing information services): how they are regulated, and the implications of convergence of technologies to deliver a range of communications services.
+This course looks in depth at communications delivery systems (including both management of the spectrum and telecommunications, but also on the range of developing information services): how they are regulated, and the implications of convergence of technologies to deliver a range of communications services.